MatteoWebDeveloper/CSS-Architecture/src/scss/_docs/development-procedure.md

 ```html
 <div class="panel text-center sans-serif color-red  s_homepage-card  t_text-bold"></div> // use section classes to prototype quickly
 ```
-location classes are in general a bad practice for this reason are just a temporary place to develop and evolve your code.
+Location base class are in general a bad practice but are convenient when you need to prototype something quickly.
+The important thing is keep your classes in that location.
 Once you see a pattern in your code you can extract that part and move it to a more consolidate category (base, object, component, trump, ...).

 ## 2) Reuse trump and vendor classes
 Another set of classes that help with the development are trump and bootstrap utilities classes.
 Are classes with a small amount of proprieties and create loose dependencies.
 This make the component easier to compose and transform.